solana-labs/solana/doc/testnet.md

 # TestNet debugging info

-Currently we have two testnets, 'perf' and 'master', both on the master branch of the solana repo.
-Deploys happen at the top of every hour with the latest code. 'perf' has more cores for the client machine to flood the network with transactions until failure.
+Currently we have three testnets:
+* `testnet` - public beta channel testnet accessible via testnet.solana.com.
+Runs 24/7
+* `testnet-perf` - private beta channel testnet with clients trying to flood the network with transactions until failure.
+Runs 24/7
+* `testnet-master` - private edge channel testnet with clients trying to flood the network with transactions until failure.
+Runs on weekday mornings for a couple hours

 ## Deploy process